Church Youth Pastor Allen Price Gets Plea Deal from Cecil States Attorney on 91 Counts of Child Sexual Assault

 RISING SUN, MD – Maryland State Police report that a former Cecil County church youth group leader was arrested Sept.
 28, 2018, after being indicted for child sexual abuse offenses alleged to have occurred during his time of service at the church.

 The suspect is identified as Allen L. Price, 58, of Quarryville, PA.
-A Cecil County Grand Jury issued five indictments, charging Price with five counts of felony second-degree child abuse, 41 counts of felony second-degree sex offense, three counts of felony third-degree sex offense, 49 counts of fourth-degree sex offense, a misdemeanor, and 11 counts of second-degree assault, also a misdemeanor.
+A Cecil County Grand Jury issued five indictments, charging Price with five counts of felony second-degree child abuse, 41 counts of felony second-degree sex offense, three counts of felony third-degree sex offense, 49 counts of a fourth-degree sex offense, a misdemeanor, and 11 counts of second-degree assault, also a misdemeanor.

 Price was arrested without incident at 6:00 a.m. at his Quarryville home by Pennsylvania State Police, accompanied by Maryland State Police investigators.
 He was taken to the Lancaster Barrack for processing and will be transported to the Lancaster County Detention Center to await an initial appearance before a magistrate.
 Maryland State Police investigators are initiating procedures to extradite Price back to Maryland.